sanjibgl/DBDevChallenge/README.md

           10. As a "Customer" user can make a GET request to the microservice through this below url passing the latitude and longitude of  geolocation throgh url.
-                    <server ip>:9000/v1/findNearestShop?lat=23&lng=77
+                    <server ip>:9000/v1/findNearestShop?lat=23&lng=88

-          The json response to the request will be like below if there was no shop found.
+          The json response to the request will be like below IF NO SHOP IS FOUND.
           The "addressLookup" field will show "Failed".

           {